Rhodolite Gemstone and Jewelry – Your Complete Buying Guide

 However, if you’re committed to taking care of your rhodolite engagement ring and if you select a protective setting for it, like a halo or bezel setting, then this gemstone can be an excellent choice.

-Rhodolite Uses and Symbolism
+What are the Uses and Symbolism of Rhodolite?

 Rhodolite (also called the stone of inspiration), is believed to bring inspiration of love to its wearer through the heart and mind.
 It encourages kindness, love and compassion and is also said to promote the wearer’s spiritual growth and self-worth.